Better Sleep, Better Grades

 Since there are countless distractions at any given time, parents must work harder than ever to put their children to bed at the proper time.
 Compromised sleep often results in compromised grades.
 When a child does not get enough sleep, their brain does not have the time required to recharge.
 Poor performance in school and a lack of interest in other activities can be the result.
 Insufficient sleep is also related to accidents and injuries during sports activities for tired kids.

 Koala KIDZzz®, a division of Koala® Center for Sleep & TMJ Disorders, provides consultations for children beginning at age 4.
-Give us a call at (855) 977-0400 and discover options your child can thrive with.
+Check our Locations Page to find a Koala® Center For Sleep & TMJ Disorders near you and discover options your child can thrive with.
 We walk with you on the path to help your child reach their potential through better sleep.
 While attending to sleep wellness during childhood can lead to long term benefits, the outlook for better grades is greatly improved.